Last updated 2026-03-08

 Key Takeaway

-A restaurant (full service) sells for 1.5x to 3.5x SDE or 3x to 5.5x EBITDA, based on comparable M&A transactions.
+A restaurant sells for 1.5x to 3.5x SDE or 3x to 5.5x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed restaurant (full service) value estimates by revenue size.
+Estimate your restaurant's value with our free calculator.

 SDE Multiple